 Who do you want to invite to your village?
+As diverse as possible in every way within the limits of your social skills to handle that diversity.

 (b) People who agree with what you’re trying to do.
+The more your vision differs from the norm, the more filtering this vision will create.

 To some, the question, “who do you want in your village?”, may smack of elitism and invoke the possibility of other “isms” many of us wish to avoid: racism, sexism, class-ism, age-ism, etc. At the same time, a village or community is mostly about people.